Azure/azure-storage-python/BreakingChanges.md

 ### All:
 - set and get acl methods take and return dictionaries mapping an id to an AccessPolicy object rather than a SignedIdentifiers object.
-- generate_shared_access_signature methods take permissions, expiry, start and id directly rather than as part of a SharedAccessPolicy object.
+- generate_shared_access_signature methods take permission, expiry, start and id directly rather than as part of a SharedAccessPolicy object.
-- generate_signed_query_string on SharedAccessSignature takes permissions, expiry, start and id directly rather than as part of a SharedAccessPolicy object.
+- generate_signed_query_string on SharedAccessSignature takes permission, expiry, start and id directly rather than as part of a SharedAccessPolicy object.

 ### Table:
 - Entity insert, update, merge, delete, insert_or_replace and insert_or_merge operations do not take a content_type parameter.